Cold Water Safety

 State Parks Boating Program reccomends...

-You must consider the possibility of cold-water immersion each time you head out on the water, all year-round, and project yourself.
+You must consider the possibility of cold-water immersion each time you head out on the water, all year-round, and protect yourself.

 - File a float plan with someone trusted.
 The plan should include details about the trip (when you launch, when you expect to return, etc.), launch area, marina, boat, passengers, towing or trailer vehicle, communication equipment and emergency contacts.
 Download a free float plan template.